Akuli/teek/docs/extras.rst

 .. autofunction:: set_tooltip

-.. module:: pythotk.extras.cross_platform
+.. module:: teek.extras.cross_platform

 cross_platform
 --------------

-Most pythotk things work the same on most platforms, but not everything does.
+Most teek things work the same on most platforms, but not everything does.
 For example, binding ``<Tab>`` works everywhere, but binding ``<Shift-Tab>`` doesn't work on Linux and you need a different binding instead.
 This extra module contains utilities for dealing with things like that.